humza-d-ahmad/NYC-Airbnb-Data-Analysis-Project/README.md

 ## Overview

 This project serves to conduct a general analysis of Airbnb data sourced from InsideAirbnb as well as 2 other datasets related to Crime or Income.
-We are looking to create models to predicted either price/estimated number of bookings and build a classification model for whether a host is a superhost.
+We are looking to create models to predict estimated number of bookings and build a classification model for whether a host is a superhost.
 We also make use of Feature Engineering techniques in hopes of adding useful predictor variables using the non-numerical/non-categorical columns from the datasets.
 An example of this is using the text from airbnb reviews to create a average review sentiment metric for listings.

 ## Datasets